RazielRodrigues/zend-learning-path/README.md

         - test: where yours tests will be

 ##### Registering a new module

+    - this step must be repeated when you add a new package inside the project

     - add to composer.json
         - autoload
             - "psr-4": {